icj217/peanuts-comic-api/README.md

 # peanuts-comic-api

-API to serve up Peanuts comics and handle user subscription signup
+Node.js Express API to serve up Peanuts comics and handle user subscription sign-up

+Deployed using the Serverless Framework